 What to expect on a Blue Corner Liveaboard

 Liveaboard diving to the Blue Corner should be on most divers tick list.
 This Micronesia dive site is a natural corner created in the sea, which borders on the deep open ocean and has been said to be one of the best dive sites in the world.
 It is located on the South West reefs of Palau islands and on the Northwest end of Ngemelis island.
 It is located about 46 km (25 mi) from Koror, so it will take between 50 and 70 minutes to reach the site on your Blue Corner liveaboard.
-The visibility is very much dependent on the currents, with outgoing current lowering the visibility, and outgoing current bringing in clear waters and causing less visibility.
+The visibility is very much dependent on the currents, with outgoing current lowering the visibility.
 It ranges between 12 m (40 ft) and 30 m (100 ft).
 The level of diving depends on the currents which are to be able to change within seconds.
 The Blue Corner liveaboard you will be going with will know best, but when currents are low even inexperienced divers can dive here.
 The depth ranges from 8 m (25 ft) to 30 m (90 ft).

 What You Can See

 Liveaboard diving to the Blue Corner offers a thrilling experience.
 This dive site provides divers with a lot of different marine species as well as exciting underwater topography.
 The reef itself is thriving with many variations of hard and soft corals and it inhabits the largest schools of fish some people have ever seen.
 It has a sea wall which starts at 10 m (30 ft) and which extends all the way down to 330 m (1000 ft), this wall is covered in colourful corals and numerous Gorgonian sea fans, a spectacular sight.
 The reef then plateaus at 12m (45ft) to 20m (60ft) so accessible for most divers and this plateau is absolutely covered with massive coral heads and specifically a lot of cabbage corals.